Code on Wheels: Video Game Creation After-School Coding Program – Grand Rapids, MI

 Ages served: 8-12

-Program type: After-school coding and computer science program
+Program type: After-school coding program

 Format: In-person

-Pricing: $125 for Members | $200 for Non-Members
+Pricing: $125 (YMCA members) | $200 (non-members)

 Location: